pesekt1/vidly-client/README.md

 export default Pagination;
 ```

-- Add it to movies component:
+- Add it to the movies component:
 ```javascript
 class Movies extends Component {
   state = {